 For example, if you and your buddy each own half of an S corporation and the S corporation loses $10,000 for the year, you probably each get to add a $5,000 deduction to your individual tax returns.
 That deduction might save you anywhere from a few hundred to a few thousand dollars on your individual tax return.

-Another Small S Corp Benefit: Lower Audit Risk
+Another Small S Corp Benefit: Potentially Lower Audit Risk

 Another minor tax savings benefit also flows from Subchapter S status: Probably an S corporation is a safer tax return to put tax deductions on.
 And that means you may be more comfortable claiming legitimate deductions.